11MindFlayer11/Insight_Crawler/README.md

-# Website Details Scraper
+# Insight Crawler

-Website Details Scraper is a Python-based tool that scrapes and extracts metadata from websites and outputs the results in a downloadable JSON file.
+Insight Crawler is a Python-based tool that scrapes and extracts metadata from websites and outputs the results in a downloadable JSON file.
 It is useful for tasks like SEO audits, web crawling, and data analysis.

 ## Features